ankit-nautiyal/react-weather-widget/README.md

-# Weather App
+# React based Weather Application

----
+### 🌟Features:

-## This is a simple weather app built with React.js, Vite, and Material-UI.
+- This is an API-integrated weather application built with HTML, CSS, JS, React.js, Vite, and Material-UI.

+- It uses the OpenWeatherMap API to fetch weather data for the given city using various parameters like temperature, maximum temperature, minimum temperature, humidity, etc.

+- It uses the Material-UI built-in geocoding API to fetch coordinates from the entered city.

 ![image](https://github.com/user-attachments/assets/22c06f51-84a6-4cdf-99e9-205f1bcf8cff)

-### Technologies Used :
+### 🛠️Technologies Used :
 1. REACT
 2. VITE
 3. MATERIAL-UI